Personal Bankruptcy in Singapore

 How to File a Bankruptcy Application

-If you are a creditor
+If You are a Creditor

 Before proceeding with a bankruptcy application against your debtor, you must prove that they are unable to pay the debt on demand.
 One clear way to show this is by first serving them with a statutory demand.
 The statutory demand is a notice to a debtor, specifying the exact amount owed as of the date of the demand, and the time in which the demand must be complied with.
 Failing which, bankruptcy proceedings may be taken up against the debtor.